 One interesting point, though, is that involving your employees means more than simply sending out a survey.
 Cindy Lo, People Operations Manager at FitSmallBusiness.com, suggested that there should be “full transparency of the costs to the company and how much budget is available for these benefits” because employees often don’t realize what they’re asking for.
 Cindy says that she once “heard an employee express that if we just cut the free snacks we could stop a layover.”

 At the end of the day, your executives are not the only people who are going to be using your benefits — and how well do your executives truly understand each employee’s needs?

 Ready to add Rain to your benefits portfolio?
 We’d love to chat with your HR team, your CFO, your COO, or whoever is responsible for making benefits decisions for your company.
-Rain is 100% free, so there’s almost no reason not to add it to your portfolio.
-Reach out at email@example.com or complete the form on this page, and someone will be in touch shortly.
+Rain is 100% free, so there’s almost no reason not to add our pay on demand platform to your portfolio.
+Reach out at firstname.lastname@example.org or complete the form on this page, and someone will be in touch shortly.

 About the Author

 Anastasia is the Marketing lead at Rain.
 When she's not fighting the good fight to end predatory financial products, you can find her volunteering at the Elephant Sanctuary in Tennessee or relaxing with her fiance and their two cats, two dogs, and hedgehog.